gorkhali125/image-processing-algorithms/README.md

 Blurring is a type of masking and is used to make an image smooth in which edges are not observed.
 For blurring, a low pass filter is used since it allows the low frequency to allow and stop high frequency.

-Go to the'blurring_masking' directory and run:
+Go to the 'blurring_masking' directory and run it.
+To change the filter, change the 'matrix_size' value in the code.
 ```
 python3 blurring_masking.py
 ```